Your Directors present their Report together with the audited financialstatements of your Company for the year ended 31st March 2022.

 Information as required under Regulation 14 read with Part F ofSchedule I of the SBEB Regulations 2021 has been uploaded on the Company's website and canbe accessed at the Web-link: https://www.mahindra.com/resources/FY22/AnnualReport.zip.

 Particulars of Employees and related disclosures

-Disclosures with respect to the remuneration of Directors KMPs andemployees as required under section 197(12) of the Companies Act 2013 read with Rule 5(1)of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 aregiven in Annexure IV to this Report.
+Disclosures with respect to the remuneration of Directors KMPs andemployees as required under Section 197(12) of the Companies Act 2013 read with Rule 5(1)of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 aregiven in Annexure V to this Report.

 The year under review witnessed a very positive Industrial RelationsScenario across all manufacturing locations for the Automotive and Farm Equipment Sectorseven during the toughest time of Pandemic.

 Proactive and employee-centric shop floor practices a focus ontransparent communication of business goals an effective concern resolution mechanismand a firm belief that employees are the most valuable assets of the Company are thecornerstone of your Company's employee relations approach.
-An open doorpolicy' and constant dialogue to create win- win situations have helped your Companybuild trust and harmony.
-The Industrial Relations scenario continued to be largelypositive across all the Mahindra
+An 'open door policy' withconstant dialogue to create win- win situations have helped your Company build trust andharmony.

 Safety Occupational Health and Environment